FSofTlpz/GpxTool/README.md

 # GpxTool
-This tool is for processing GPF-files.
+This tool is for processing GPX-files.